 When it comes to British weather, you don't have to wait until winter or spring to layer up and explore a great selection of outerwear options.
 A hoodie or sweater can extend your evening by hours if the temperature drops.

-One quite timeless trend worth a mention is the traditional but permanently fresh wool-blend overcoat.
+One timeless trend worth mentioning is the traditional but permanently fresh wool-blend overcoat.

 This striking outdoor choice is more adaptable than you think, with a variety of colours, pocket and button combinations, and a suitable choice of lengths.
-It can be worn for occasions both formal and casual alike.
+It can be worn for both formal and casual occasions.

-Most importantly, the woollen blend overcoat gets our pick because it looks great on all body types and sizes.
+Most importantly, the wool-blend overcoat looks great on all body types and sizes.

 3. Sharp & snappy